Famous birds of Costa Rica

 The dynamic scarlet macaw of Costa Rica

 One of the main reasons birds thrive in Costa Rica is due to the ideal climate offered by the country.
-As habitat plays an important role in a bird’s choice of finding a home, Costa Rica provides the perfect seasonal or permanent place for them to reside.
+As habitat plays an important role in a bird’s choice of home, Costa Rica provides the perfect seasonal or permanent place for them to reside.
 Thus, for many bird species, Costa Rica becomes a natural choice.

 Here are the 10 most famous bird species you can spot in Costa Rica all year round: